-Mixed-Use Development means a parcel of land developed for two or more different uses or buildings that may include the uses in separate buildings, such as residential (including Apartments and Multi-Unit Residential Buildings), office, manufacturing, retail, public_and/or entertainment, and/or those type of uses in two or more Mixed-use Buildings, or a combination of separate buildings and Mixed-use Buildings. with the street shopfront on the ground floor typically consisting predominantly of commercial and/or office uses.
+Mixed-Use Development means a parcel of land developed for two or more different uses or buildings that may include the uses in separate buildings, such as residential (including Apartments and Multi-Unit Residential Buildings), office, manufacturing, retail, and/or entertainment, and/or those type of uses in two or more Mixed-use Buildings, or a combination of separate buildings and Mixed-use Buildings.

-Motel means one or more buildingsdevelopment primarily providing used primarily for temporary sleeping accommodation in rooms or suites, where each room or suite may contain kitchen facilities.
-Each room or suite in a motel usually has its own private exterior access and is typically provided with an adjoining or conveniently located parking space.
+Motel means one or more buildings used primarily for temporary sleeping accommodation in rooms or suites, where each room or suite may contain kitchen facilities.
+Each room or suite in a motel usually has its own exterior access and is typically provided with an adjoining or conveniently located parking space.
 A motel may include eating and drinking facilities, entertainment, convention, sports, recreation, personal service and retail facilities as accessory uses.
 Motel does not include an Apartment Building, a boarding house, hotel, hostel, Mixed-use Building, Multi-unit Residential Building, Short-Term Rental / Bed & Breakfast or Tourist Home, and a "Motel" is not a dwelling unit.